emmanuelsdias/web-app-dev/README.md

 However, I recognize that the handling of click events could have been more organized and efficient.
 Additionally, the functions responsible for submitting input dialogs would benefit from better communication with other functions.
 A more streamlined approach, involving the passing of parameters rather than multiple document searches for data retrieval, would enhance code clarity and maintainability.

 ## Pixel Art Editor

+This project involved the development of a server application using Node.js and Express, complemented by AJAX requests, GET and POST form data handling, and file uploading capabilities.
+Expanding upon the initial concept, the project evolved into a web application which allowed users to create pixel art and subsequently upload it to a dedicated gallery.
+The gallery, in turn, showcases all the artwork uploaded to date.
+You can access the Pixel Art Editor [here](https://pixel-art-editor.azurewebsites.net/gallery).

+### Development process

+The development process presented some challenges, especially since I had limited experience with backend programming.
+Initially, I grappled with determining the optimal project structure and ended up relying on the default Express structure provided during project initialization.
+Deploying the application to the Azure cloud was relatively straightforward.
+The most intricate aspect was deciphering the backend code and its interactions within the application.
+While the project appears to function correctly, I think that I may not have adhered to best practices throughout.

+### Lessons learned

+Over the course of this project, I got a bit more used to backend programming and routing within a web server application.
+I also learned to deploy a Node.js application to the cloud.
+Looking ahead, I intend to enhance the project's structure to better fit it to good practices and explore the possibility of hosting the frontend and backend separately.
+This approach would enable me to host its frontend on Github Pages, similar to the previous projects.